bigscience-workshop/Megatron-DeepSpeed/examples/curriculum_learning/README.md

 # Token-based LR decay

 Again because CL changes the number of tokens per batch, in our [paper](https://arxiv.org/abs/2108.06084) Appendix A.2 we show that it is also necessary to change the LR decay to token-based (to avoid decaying LR too fast).
 Thus we add a `--lr-decay-tokens` which will be the number of LR decay tokens.
-If previously you were using `--lr-warmup-samples`, you can calculate your `--lr-decay-tokens` simply by multiplying the former by full seqlen (e.g. 2K for GPT-3).
-If `--lr-decay-tokens` is given, it will override `--lr-warmup-samples` so you can keep both in the script.
+If previously you were using `--lr-decay-samples`, you can calculate your `--lr-decay-tokens` simply by multiplying the former by full seqlen (e.g. 2K for GPT-3).
+If `--lr-decay-tokens` is given, it will override `--lr-decay-samples` so you can keep both in the script.
 For LR warmup we don't change it to token-based, because doing so for CL means slowing down the LR warmup, which is both unnecessary and harmful.

 # Token-based tensorboard